tiinajor/pilvi/w5 Angular/02 Form Validation/README.md

 1. Open file **form_skel.html**.

-2. Insert the required input elements in the file and check that you have them all.
+2. Insert the required input elements in the file and check that you have them all; use AngularJS.

 ## 2 Controlling input